Facts About Our Work in Barbados

 Food For The Poor began serving in Barbados in 2015.
 The international relief and development organization is working primarily with The HUB People-Helping-People, a nonprofit organization that was developed and launched in April 2014, at the request of Bishop Jason Gordon of the Roman Catholic Diocese of Bridgetown, Barbados.
 The HUB is a nondenominational organization that serves as an initial point of contact between people in need and community service organizations.

-In 2017, Food For The Poor shipped four tractor-trailer loads of essential goods to Barbados, including the following items:
+In 2018, Food For The Poor shipped five tractor-trailer loads of essential goods to Barbados, including the following items: